forestdb/forestdb.org/models/2025-problang-bilingualism.md

 ## The Empirical Phenomenon of Interest

 In everyday communication, native and non-native speakers often encounter ambiguity in language.
-One striking example is the utterance "Do you like Shirley Temple?," where the expression "Shirley Temple" can refer to either a person (the actress) or a drink (a non alcoholic mixed drink).
+One striking example is the utterance "Do you like Shirley Temple?", where the expression "Shirley Temple" can refer to either a person (the actress) or a drink (a non-alcoholic mixed drink).
 For native speakers, context and world knowledge help disambiguate; for non-native speakers, especially those with *limited* exposure or familiarity, interpretation is much more uncertain.

 This project explores **how non-native speakers resolve ambiguity** in cases where they lack full access to intended meanings (or interpretations).
 We ask: **"How do speakers and listeners manage ambiguity when linguistic experience and interpretative priors differ?"**